 The use of headings herein and the division into clauses is for the convenience of reference only and shall not affect the construction or interpretation of the licence.
 References to clauses and appendices are to clauses and appendices of the licence, unless expressly provided for, to the contrary.

-In this licence, unless otherwise stated, words and terms used shall have the same meaning as defined in the Postal and Telecommunications Act, [Chap 12:05]
+In this licence, unless otherwise stated, words and terms used shall have the same meaning as defined in the Postal and Telecommunications Act, [Chapter 12:05]

 Words importing the singular shall include the plural and vice versa.
 Words denoting persons shall include juristic persons and associations of persons and vice versa.